samuelgozlan/amplitude-dev-center/docs/session-replay/sdks/plugin.md

 ### Captured sessions contain limited information

-Session Replay requires that the Browser SDK send Session Start and Session End events, at a minimum.
+The Session Replay Plugin enables session tracking by default.
 If you instrument events outside of the Browser SDK, Amplitude doesn't tag those events as part of the session replay.
 This means you can't use tools like Funnel, Segmentation, or Journeys charts to find session replays.
 You can find session replays with the User Sessions chart or through User Lookup.

 If you use a method other than the Browser SDK to instrument your events, consider using the [Session Replay Standalone SDK](/session-replay/sdks/standalone/).